mattphilipenko/Get-Office-Activation-Toolkit/README.md

 ---

-# 📘 Admin Guide: `vNextDiag.ps1` — Get Office Activation Tool
+# 📘 Admin Guide: `vNextDiag2.ps1` — Get Office Activation Tool

 ## Overview

-The `vNextDiag.ps1` PowerShell script is a diagnostic and license management tool for Microsoft Office.
+The `vNextDiag2.ps1` PowerShell script is a diagnostic and license management tool for Microsoft 365 Apps.
 It is designed to:

 * Display Office license modes per product release
 * Show Shared Computer Licensing status